 What: Your Core Competency

 When I started my business, I was a graphic designer.
 As with most of my kind, I started out offering a laundry list of creative services.
-Business only took off when I laser focused on promoting website design.
+Business only took off when I laser focused on promoting branding and corporate identity design.
 I was then able to build relationships and credibility and, over time, clients were asking me for just about everything on that laundry list.

 Who: Your Target Audience

 I am always surprised that many small businesses owners are so busy getting the work done, they fail to give this one any serious thought.
 They wind up working for “anybody” who crosses their path.
 Who, exactly, are you looking to work with?
 Who is your perfect client?
 What do your best clients have in common?